 An extra bedroom is not allowed for an absent parent who comes to stay in the household where the children live.
 Nor can we allow an extra bedroom(s) for children who don’t normally live in the house who stay overnight with a parent.

 If you are under 35 and live alone

 If you are single and under 35 you will usually get the ‘shared room rate’.
 We base this on a property where:

 - you have a bedroom of your own; and

 - you share some facilities (like a living room, kitchen or bathroom)

 The ‘shared room rate’ will apply even if you live in self-contained accommodation.

-There are circumstances where some under 35s living alone may not be restricted to the ‘shared room rate’.
-They are:
+Some under 35s living alone may receive more than the ‘shared room rate’.